pielstroem/TextComplexity/README.md

 # Text Complexity

 This collection of R scripts is aimed at calculating a number of metrics that approximate the "complexity" of literary texts, and using them as features in stylometrical analysis.
+Still very much work-in-progress.

 ### Dependencies